 Studies by sociologist Ariela Lowenstein and others have shown that separation due to imprisonment produces stronger adverse effects on children than other reasons for parent-child separation.
 Juvenile delinquency, aggression, fear, anxiety, sadness, loneliness, guilt, low self-esteem, depression, poor academic performance, and emotional withdrawal are the most commonly cited deleterious outcomes among children of prisoners.
 Moreover, children in communities where incarceration is common often think it is a normal life occurrence.

-Not surprisingly, then, children of prisoners are about six times more likely than other children to be incarcerated at same point in their lives.
+Not surprisingly, then, children of inmates are about six times more likely than other children to be incarcerated at same point in their lives.
 One of every ten of these children will be confined in a correctional facility during his or her youth.
 Of all juveniles currently in correctional institutions, half have at least one parent who is or has been in prison.

-What is clear at the moment is that the number of children of once-incarcerated parents is growing.
+What is clear is that the number of children of once-incarcerated parents is growing.
 As many as 10 million American children, or 14 per cent of all children in the US under age 18, have had an incarcerated parent at least once during their childhood.
 Most of this growing population lives in poor urban neighborhoods, where their particular needs compound the stress on families and cities already struggling with poverty, discrimination, social instability, and violence.

-It's time to make a difference!
-Contact Breakaway Outreach today to find out how you can get involved in turning the tide of delinquency and poverty in the lives of prisoners' children.
+You can make a difference!
+Contact Breakaway Outreach today to find out how you can get involved in turning the tide of delinquency and poverty in the lives of prisoners’ children.

 *Unless otherwise noted, all data in this article on prisons and prisoners are from the US Bureau of Justice Statistics.